We will post information about several after school opportunities on this page.

 Georgia Technology Student Association

-Our next TSA meeting will be Wednesday, August 17 and is open to all new and returning members, as well as those interested in joining.
-Please stop by Mr. Glenn’s room to pick up a permission form to stay, or find one at this link.
+Our next TSA meeting will be Wednesday, August 16 and is open to all new and returning members, as well as those interested in joining.
+Please stop by Mrs. Axelsson's room to pick up a permission form to attend.

 Family, Careers, and Community Leaders of America